stretchr/testify/README.md

 }

+// TestSomethingElse2 is a third example that shows how you can use
+// the Off method to cleanup handlers and then add new ones. func TestSomethingElse2(t *testing.T) {

+  // create an instance of our test object testObj := new(MyMockedObject)

+  // setup expectations with a placeholder in the argument list testObj.On("DoSomething", mock.Anything).Return(true, nil)

+  // call the code we are testing targetFuncThatDoesSomethingWithObj(testObj)

+  // assert that the expectations were met testObj.AssertExpectations(t)

+  // remove the handler now so we can add another one that takes precedence testObj.Off("DoSomething", mock.Anything)

+  // return false now instead of true testObj.On("DoSomething", mock.Anything).Return(false, nil)

+  testObj.AssertExpectations(t)
+}
 ```

 For more information on how to write mock code, check out the [API documentation for the `mock` package](http://godoc.org/github.com/stretchr/testify/mock).